EzeErlicher/Software-Engineering-Course-Project/README.md

 ## Instalación - Installation

 - Descargar el proyecto en formato ZIP (click en "Code <>")
-- Descomprima el archivo en una carpeta de tu computadora, en donde desees que se guarde.
+- Descomprimir el archivo en una carpeta de la computadora.
-- Posteriormente, agregar la carpeta al IDE donde desees correrlo.
+- Agregar la carpeta al IDE donde se deseea correr el proyecto.
 - Una vez instanciado el proyecto dentro del IDE, dirigirse a la carpeta src/main/java/controller
 - Seleccionar el archivo Main como principal para ejecutar al proyecto.
 ------------------------------------------------------------------------------------------------------------
 - Download the project in ZIP format (click on "Code <>")
-- Extract the file to a folder on your computer where you want to save it.
+- Unzip the file to a folder on the computer.
-- Add the folder to the IDE where you want to run it.
+- Add folder to the IDE where the project will be run.
 - Once the project is instantiated within the IDE, go to the src/main/java/controller folder.
 - Select the Main class as the main file to run the project.